pcraig3/fed-notes/src/articles/2022-01-24-enterprise-the-wrong-bigger-picture.md

 The group advising on data security looked over our designs and frowned at the signup form.
 They strongly advised us to remove the ‘email’ field.
 If we did that, they said, it would be easier to approve our project because not collecting personal data is better for data security.

 But _the whole point of our site_ was to collect the emails of interested users, we rebutted.
-How would we follow up with people without a way to contact them?
+How would we follow up with people if we had no way to contact them?

-‘Well, I am just telling you, it will be harder to get it approved this way,’ came the response.
+‘Well, I am just telling you, it will be harder to get it approved this way,’ was the response.

 Well-meaning advice, to be sure, but it completely overlooked our team’s goal.
 It didn’t make sense to build a user recruitment website that couldn’t actually recruit users.
 From our perspective, this group didn’t understand the bigger picture of what our site was for.